 stop.
 I had been so focused on the athleticism of the cyclists

 that I had missed a much more powerful lesson.
-Here was the
+Here was the essence

-nourishment, cementing the bonds of the human family.
+cementing the bonds of the human family.

-powerful and meaningful purpose for a community is no harder
+powerful and meaningful purpose for a community is no harder to

-common, and vice versa.
+and vice versa.
 Nice the way that works.

-the bankers in Visa discovered that down deep they shared an
+the bankers in Visa discovered that down deep they shared an important

-more than 20,000 banks cooperating despite equally intense competition—even
+banks cooperating despite equally intense competition—even long

 measure of how deeply a purpose is centered is how much diversity